 Yes.
 Just as when a team takes a quick free kick rather than waiting for opponents to be 10 yards away, a goal keeper or team taking a goal kick that does not wait for the opponents to retreat beyond the build out line does so at its own peril.
-Once the ball is released from the goalkeeper's hands (or is kicked and moves on a goal kick), all build out line restrictions end, regardless of where the opponent was at the time of the kick or release.
+Once the ball is kicked on the goal kick or released from the goalkeeper's hands, all build out line restrictions end, regardless of where the opponent was at the time of the kick or release.